-Believe it or not, Labor Day Weekend 2020 is here, closing out one of the most unusual summers in recent history.
-After several months of stay-at-home orders and a new work from home reality, nearly 1 in 3 Americans say they will be traveling for the upcoming holiday weekend.
+Believe it or not, Labor Day is here, and an estimated 137 Americans say they will be traveling for the upcoming holiday weekend.
 With this influx of guests, there are many ways to ensure they can take full advantage of the last days of summer and safely celebrate Labor Day at your hotel, even if it might look and feel a bit different than years past.
 Whether guests are soaking up the sun in a cabana or enjoying a cold beverage poolside, it poses an important and unique opportunity to maximize your hotel’s F&B revenue and ensure a seamless experience for your guests.
 Read on for solutions to some of the most common challenges hotel operators are facing this holiday weekend.

 Considering over 25% of guests consider a swimming pool an essential amenity when traveling, it comes as no surprise that, historically, guests woke up early to claim pool chairs or request reserved cabanas via a hotel concierge.
 We’ve all been there.
 With new regulations in place around crowds, especially on busy holiday weekends like Labor Day, implementing an easy-to-use, custom-branded reservation widget on your website or via a QR code placed in hotel rooms is the perfect solution.
 This completely streamlines the daybed or chair reservation process, especially if your hotel has multiple pools on property, like the Sahara in Las Vegas.
 Based on your preset booking preferences like F&B minimums and reservation durations, guests can feel in control, all while opting in to the health and safety guidelines outlined by your property.